Extinction Stops Here.

 You can start saving species NOW with only TWO STEPS, and NOT by donating money!

-If everyone picks just one animal (sea, land or sky) or one plant (sea or land plant) that is critically endangered and makes it their LIFE MISSION to save it from further destruction, I know we will turn the tide together
+If everyone picks just one animal (sea, land, or sky) or one plant (sea or land) that is critically endangered and makes it their LIFE MISSION to save it from further destruction, together we will turn the tide.

-Pick your endangered species from IUCN Redlist of Threatened Species.
+Pick your endangered species from the IUCN Red List of Threatened Species.